HackerHansen/Corrupted-Assignment-Generator/README.md

 Forgot to do an assignment that's due in 10 minutes?
 Just generate a file of the correct format, turn it in, and blame the computer or storage device for corrupting the file.
 Your grade might be saved by a deadline extension!

 This program was mainly made as a joke.
+It was thrown together quickly so it's probably not very efficient, and there are probably ways to improve its speed.

 ### Disclaimer